How To Be An Ethical Fashion Blogger

 But I truly can't even begin to count the number of times I have sent free products or even paid sustainable influencers for a "collaboration" only to realize they just wanted free stuff or easy money and they didn't actually care about my brand.
 They didn't care about it being mutually beneficial, or "collaborative," or even doing a good job because they knew there are so many other brands to prey... oops, I mean collaborate with.
 I've seen so many half hearted iPhone photos, one-time-and-never-again mentions about my company, or even straight up using my photos and words to create the post I paid for.

-I finally started insisting that the bloggers who contact me first work through Bead & Reel's affiliate program before we discuss anything further paid opportunities, and 99% of them will disappear the moment an actual expectation is presented (which tells me a lot about their intentions).
+I finally started insisting that the bloggers who contact me first work through Bead & Reel's affiliate program before we discuss any further paid opportunities, and 99% of them will disappear the moment an actual expectation is presented (which tells me a lot about their intentions).

 The blogger/brand relationship shouldn't be a one night stand, it should be a long term relationship that we are all investing in to create a healthy, thriving sustainable fashion industry.